cpen333/cpen333.github.io/_labs/cplusplus.md

 - Modify your code so that rather than returning a copy of the car's state, `getState(...)` returns a *pointer* to the internal state.
 You may need change other code to access position/velocity using the `->` operator.

-Whenever you create an instance of a class in the main code like you would any other primitive variable type, it allocates and stores the object on the [stack](http://gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).
+Whenever you create an instance of a class like you would any other primitive variable type, it allocates and stores the object on the [stack](http://gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).
 For small objects, this is usually fine.
 If, however, your objects are quite large, or you are creating a lot of them, it's much more efficient to create them on the [heap](http://gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).
 The heap also allows you to create dynamically sized memory blocks.

 - Modify the `highway.cpp` program to instead create cars on the heap.
 There are several ways you can accomplish this:
    ```cpp